Bernie Guindon: Hells Angels and retirement

 On 29 December 2000, Guindon and the rest of Satan's Choice went to Montreal to join the Hells Angels.
-About his decision to join the Angels despite frequently saying he wanted to remain a member of an all-Canadian club, Guindon stated in 2012: "We had to follow.
+Regarding his decision to join the Angels despite frequently saying he wanted to remain a member of an all-Canadian club, Guindon stated in 2012: "We had to follow.
 We had no other alternative in a sense.
 You are trying to keep your guys together.
 It was sad, but like everything else, it's progress.
-You think you're moving in the right direction, but in a sense you're not because you're taking on somebody else's battle".
+You think you're moving in the right direction, but in a sense you're not because you're taking on somebody else's battle."
 Guindon argued that since the Hells Angels were going to come to Ontario anyhow, it was better to have Satan's Choice join the Angels to avoid violence.
 Guindon maintained he joined the Hells Angels in 2000 because he knew that his prestige would ensure that all of Satan's Choice would join the Angels.
 Guindon stated that he knew some members of Satan's Choice were not keen about "patching over" and those members would likely be the victims of violence if they remained with Satan's Choice, arguing his motives for joining the Angels was to spare those members from being killed by having all of Satan's Choice join the Hells Angels.

 Guindon was a member of the Hells Angels before retiring from outlaw biking.
 In October 2003, he was somehow able to cross the American border despite his criminal record and attended as a guest of honor the 65th birthday of Sonny Barger, the Hells Angels international president.
 Barger had long wanted to meet Guindon, having first proposed a meeting in 1968, and Guindon's presence at the birthday party held on 13 October 2003 had been specifically requested by him.
+Guindon was not impressed with Barger, whom he regarded as an arrogant and overbearing, and left the birthday early by riding out into the Arizona desert.
+Guindon later stated he felt happier in the solitude of the desert rather than he did in the company of Barger, his obnoxious bodyguards and too many sycophantic Hells Angels who were hoping for a promotion.